mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 The sensor equipment of vessels designed for space will not be damaged by submersion to a modest depth but unfurling large equipment such as a distributed array – or moving with one deployed – may impose shearing forces upon it that will break supports not designed for such loads.
-Hull- mounted sensors and any system within a vessel's streamlining will be unharmed by underwater movement, although they may be subject to pressure effects in deep water.
+Hull-mounted sensors and any system within a vessel's streamlining will be unharmed by underwater movement, although they may be subject to pressure effects in deep water.